mikeykhalil/furan/README.md

 - **Furan is secure!** Furan integrates with [Vault](https://www.vaultproject.io) for secure storage of service credentials (Docker registries, AWS).
 Furan supports token and AppID authentication.

+- **Furan is instrumented!** Furan has full Datadog integration so you can monitor the size of your docker images over time, build durations, build failures and more.

 ## Dependencies

 -  Cassandra 2.x (ScyllaDB 1.x) (main datastore)